Skip to content

 >>> fig.show()

-- Processing of parameter combinations by the indicator factory can be distributed over multiple threads, processes, or even in the cloud.
-This helps immensely when working with slow indicators
+• Processing parameter combinations with the indicator factory can be distributed across multiple threads, processes, or even in the cloud.
+This is a huge help when working with slow indicators 🐌

 Benchmark a serial and multithreaded rolling min-max indicator